Saudi gazelle: Distribution and habitat

 The Saudi gazelle once lived in gravel and sandy plains with acacias of the northern and western Arabian Peninsula from Kuwait to Yemen, with most of the records coming from western Saudi Arabia.
 It was found singly or in groups up to 20.

 Decline and extinction

-The subspecies had always been rare and declining due to excessive hunting; it had not been seen for a few decades, and was declared to be extinct in the wild in 1980.
-Recent genetic analysis of all reported specimens of G. d. saudiya in captive collections has shown these represent different species or hybrids.
+The species had always been rare and declining due to excessive hunting; it had not been seen for a few decades, and was declared to be extinct in the wild in 1980.
+Recent genetic analysis of all reported specimens of G.saudiya in captive collections has shown these represent different species or hybrids.
 Despite frequent surveys attempting to find pure Saudi gazelles in the wild and privately owned, no evidence of surviving individuals has been found.
 In 2008, the Saudi gazelle was officially declared extinct on the IUCN Red List.